dwhjames/datomic-q-explain/README.md

 ## License

-Copyright © 2014 Daniel W. H. James
+Copyright © 2014 Pellucid Analytics

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.